Definition. Let G and H be groups. The direct product of G and H is the set of all ordered pairs with the operation

 A similar argument works if H is not abelian.

-Example. ( A product of an abelian and a nonabelian group) The next two tables comprise the multiplication table for .
+Example. ( A product of an abelian and a nonabelian group) Construct the multiplication table for .
 (Recall that is the group of symmetries of an equilateral triangle.)
 The number of elements is

 The operation in is addition mod 2, while the operation in is written using multiplicative notation.
 When you multiply two pairs, you add in in the first component and multiply in in the second component: